bashbaugh/old-personal-site/_posts/2020-09-28-how-to-set-up-your-own-personal-cdn-cloud-using-gcp.md

   - javascript
   - clouds
-postdescription: In this tutorial, I will show how to easily set up your own "cloud" for file hosting, using Google Cloud Storage and network services.
+postdescription: In this tutorial, I will show how to easily set up your own "cloud" for file hosting, using Google Cloud Storage, network services and Cloudflare.
 I will also explain how to create a simple dashboard for it using Node.js.
 titletag: How to Set Up Your Own Personal CDN & Cloud using Google Cloud Storage and Load Balancing.
-description: In this tutorial, I will show how to easily set up your own "cloud" for file hosting, using Google Cloud Storage and network services.
+description: In this tutorial, I will show how to easily set up your own "cloud" for file hosting, using Google Cloud Storage, network services and Cloudflare.
   I will also explain how to create a simple dashboard for it using Node.js.
 ---
 Recently, it occurred to me that it would be cool to have my own CDN subdomain and file sharing service.
 Of course, there are many easier options for hosting your files online, such as using something like Google Drive or one of the hundreds of free file sharing websites and services out there.
 However, having a personal cloud with only your own files and sending people links to [cdn.mydomain.com/file.txt](https://cdn.benjaminashbaugh.me/hello.txt) has got to be much cooler than sending people links to "sketchyfilewebsite.com/file/hashthatnoonewillremember.txt".
 Also, using the CDN layer will also allow you to efficiently host things such as images and JavaScript libraries for your websites, etc. Fortunately, it's super easy to set one up!

 In this tutorial, we will:

 1. Create a storage bucket with Google Cloud storage.
 This could also be done with Amazon s3 or another cloud storage service, but in this tutorial I will use Google Cloud storage.
-2. (optionally) Set up a static IP, load balancing and cloud cdn to turn our bucket instance into an actual CDN.
+2. (optionally) Set up a static IP, load balancing and cloud cdn to turn our bucket instance into an actual CDN. **OR** Connect our bucket to Cloudflare and use their CDN.
-3. (optionally) Add our CDN to a custom subdomain or domain.
+3. (optionally) Add our CDN/storage bucket to a custom subdomain or domain.
 4. (optionally; coming soon) In the next part, use Node.js to create a very simple dashboard to upload and manage files.

 You will need an active [Google Cloud Platform](https://console.cloud.google.com/) account to follow along.
 Before you begin, I would recommend that you create a new project (from the dropdown in the top menu bar) to isolate the cloud storage and networking instances from any other GCP projects you might have.